My Name Is Nobody: Plot

-Later, an old man tells Beauregard that he was bought out of a worthless goldmine by his partners Nevada and Red, only to have the mine produce much gold afterwards.
-Beauregard hurries off to the mine and catches Sullivan loading sacks of gold powder.
+Later, an old man tells Beauregard that he was bought out of a worthless gold mine by his partners Nevada and Red, only to have the mine produce much gold afterwards.
+Beauregard hurries off to the mine and catches Sullivan loading sacks of gold dust.
 Sullivan offers Beauregard Nevada's share, but Beauregard tells him he could not care less about his brother, and takes just two sacks, as well as $500 to pay for his passage to Europe.
 He then leaves to catch a train to New Orleans.

 Nobody steals a train that is being loaded at a station with bars of gold, guarded by soldiers.
 Beauregard is waiting down the line when the Wild Bunch charge towards him across a featureless plain.
-Nobody arrives with the train but refuses to rescue Beauregard until he "makes his name in the history books".
+Nobody arrives with the train, but refuses to rescue Beauregard until he "makes his name in the history books".
 Remembering the mirrored conchas on the gang's dynamite-filled saddlebags, Beauregard shoots them and takes out most of the gang until Nobody lets him board the train.

 In New Orleans, Beauregard and Nobody duel in the street, with a photographer and many spectators on hand.
 Nobody is faster, and Beauregard falls to the ground, seemingly dead.
 The remaining members of the Wild Bunch see it and switch their search to the anonymous Nobody.
 Later, Nobody walks by the ship that was to take Beauregard to Europe.
 Beauregard is revealed to be in a cabin aboard, writing Nobody an affectionate farewell.

 Production

 Shooting for My Name Is Nobody started on April 30, 1973.
 It was one of the few films related to Sergio Leone where 80% of the outdoor scenes were actually shot in the United States.
 The film was shot in nine weeks.

-Filming took place at Acoma Pueblo, the ghost town of Cabezon, the former mining town of Mogollon, the mission of San Esteban Del Rey in New Mexico and in the gypsum dunes at White Sands.
+Filming took place at Acoma Pueblo, the ghost town of Cabezon, the former mining town of Mogollon, the mission of San Esteban Del Rey in New Mexico, and the gypsum dunes at White Sands.
 Leone predominantly stayed at home for the shoot and went to join the crew for five days in New Orleans.
 Leone replaced director Tonino Valerii, who was suffering from an ear infection, for one day on the set.

 Tensions rose on set between cinematographer Armando Nannuzzi and Valerii.
-Fonda was being told how to pick up money off the ground and was told two different ways to pick up between Valerii and Nannuzzi.
+Fonda was being told how to pick up money off the ground and was told two different ways to pick it up between Valerii and Nannuzzi.
 Their relationship became more intense, with Nannuzzi eventually leaving the film.